pythoncrazy/LSDInfoSite/README.md

 # LSDInfoSite
- This is the official source code of the LSD Information Website I am using Django, with python==3.10
+This is the official source code of the LSD Information Website I am using Django, with python==3.8, since I massively prefer having a slightly outdated version in exchange for everything working!

 The requirements are listed in requirements.txt, so you can use the requirements.txt to install the development version.
 I'm using this on wsl, just because I'm quirky like that.(last part was a joke, I am using WSL however)

 I like WSL because I can use Linux, while maintaining windows because chess software requires that I use windows :( Chessbase needs to make a Linux compatible version one day.

+Python: 3.8

+OS: Windows 11, with WSL2, which has Ubuntu 22.04 LTS

+Github Desktop too, since it is cool.